Coal to Green Hydrogen: Germany’s Energy Transition Summed Up in One Project

 Moorburg’s green hydrogen future

 The initial plan is to establish a 100 MW electrolyzer powered by wind and solar, with green hydrogen production starting around 2025.
-All of this would of course be subject to planning and financing.
-The project is also applying for funds from the Important Projects of Common European Interest.
+All of this would be subject to planning and financing requirements.
+The project is also applying for funds from the Important Projects of Common European Interest initiative.

-Potential green hydrogen projects are springing up around Europe, and competing for the same public funding.
+Potential green hydrogen projects are springing up around Europe and competing for the same public funding.
 But Moorburg does have some advantages.

 A lot of the fundamentals that drew Vattenfall to the site remain, such as port access via the river.
-The plant is connected to both the national transmission network, the distribution system, the gas grid and the district heating network.
+The plant is connected to the national transmission network, the distribution system, the gas grid and the district heating network.

-Also working in the project's favor is the range of off-takers already attached with steel giant ArcelorMittal lined up.
+Also working in the project's favor is the range of offtakers already attached, with steel giant ArcelorMittal lined up.

-“One of the key starting points was the commitment of the steel mill,” Emmanouil Kakaras, Senior Vice President and Head of Innovation & New Products at Mitsubishi Power Europe, said in an interview.
-“It's a building block to create the business case for the for demand,” he said describing it as “baseload demand.”
+“One of the key starting points was the commitment of the steel mill,” Emmanouil Kakaras, senior vice president and head of innovation and new products at Mitsubishi Power Europe, said in an interview.
+“It's a building block to create the business case for the demand,” he said, describing it as “baseload demand.”

 Hamburg’s industrial center offers a host of other potential customers, as does a hydrogen bus trial in Hamburg if it's expanded.
-The local gas network is already working towards developing a hydrogen pipeline connecting the port and the city this decade.
+The local gas network is already working toward developing a hydrogen pipeline connecting the port and the city this decade.

-Kakaras said Wärme Hamburg won’t immediately be a hydrogen offtaker but the partnership will be beneficial.
-By utilizing excess heat from the Wärme Hamburg, which is already connected to the site via the existing combined heat and power plant, the electrolysis rate of reaction can be improved.
+Kakaras said Wärme Hamburg won’t immediately be a hydrogen offtaker, but he added that the partnership will be beneficial.
+By utilizing excess heat from the Wärme Hamburg, which is already connected to the site via the existing combined-heat-and-power plant, the electrolysis rate of reaction can be improved.

 “It considerably improves the business case of the production.
-So, given the specificities of green hydrogen, we have a relatively attractive business case configuration,” he said.
+So given the specificities of green hydrogen, we have a relatively attractive business case configuration,” he said.

 The presence of the port also means provides the site access to other hydrogen carriers, such as ammonia, that could be transported to the site.